-Objectors have five "business days" after the last day for filing nominating papers (12/17/18) to file objections.
+Objectors have five "business days" after the last day for filing nominating papers (12/21/20) to file objections.
 A "business day" means any day on which the office of a local election official is open to the public for at least seven hours.
 10 ILCS 5/1-3.
-Monday 12/24/18 - which would ordinarily be the fifth business day after 12/17/18 - is also the day before Christmas.
-Many offices may be closed for part or all of 12/24/18 as well as on Tuesday 12/25/18.
-The SBE advises that if the office of the local election official (LEO) is closed for days that would normally be business days before Tuesday, December 25, 2018, the affected local government unit must extend the deadline for filing objections with the LEO beyond December 24, 2018.
+This year, Christmas Eve and Christmas Day both occur during this five "business day" period.
+The SBE advises that if the office of the local election official is closed for days that would normally be business days the affected local government unit must extend the deadline for filing objections.
+For example, an office that is closed December 24 and 25 would need to accept objections until close of business on December 30, 2020.

-Community colleges, for example, are typically closed during most of this time period.
-If offices are closed, say, from 12/24/18 through 1/2/19, may the fifth "business day" occur on 1/3/19 or later?
-The Election Code does not address this contingency.
+Community colleges are typically closed during most of this time period.
+If offices are closed, say, from 12/24/20 and reopen 1/4/21, may the fifth "business day" occur on 1/4/21 or later?
+The Election Code does not clearly address this contingency.
 However, the Election Code does not effectively fix a date for filing objections by requiring that the action be performed by a specified number of days before the Consolidated Election (as it does for nominating petitions which must be filed no more than 113 nor less than 106 days before the election), or within a specified number of days after a date-specific deadline (as it does with respect to the lottery for ballot position for simultaneously filed nominating petitions, which must be held within nine days after the last date for petition filing).

 We believe that a college or other district which customarily closes its offices during the holiday period may, if it chooses to do so, count "business days" consistent with its regular schedule - as long as it gives ample advance notice by publication, and by posting at the location of the local election official's office, of the December and/or early January dates and times when the office will be open for at least seven hours to receive objection filings.
-Also, the local election official may formally designate another individual as his or her delegee to receive objection filings, provided that the person designated to do so receives clear instructions concerning the procedures required to be followed in performing these responsibilities.
+Also, the local election official may designate another individual as his or her delegee to receive objection filings, provided that the person designated to do so receives clear instructions concerning the procedures required to be followed in performing these responsibilities.